 I’d asked my dad what I should do.
 He said to remember what happened in Pompeii.
 That doesn’t help me or make me feel better.

 I’d told him that if Agung blows I’ll hole up in my room, close the curtains, wear a breathing mask and eat dried pasta for a few weeks.
 That’s what the Airbnb lady in Bali said she’d do.
 She said that the eruption wouldn’t kill us but that the ash cloud was deadly; filled with tiny shards of glass than could destroy our lungs.
+So, next day we left!

-The next day we left for Gili T via the Express boat.
+We hopped over to Gili T via the Express boat.
 That was five days ago.

 I’m with my sidekick uni friend Mike, who’s not at all worried.
 In fact he wants to be stranded for as long as possible so he doesn’t have to go back to work next week.